LODSContent/MB-300-Microsoft-Dynamics-365-Core-Finance-and-Operations/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M01E05.md

 2. Select **Invoicing** and then select **Create document** button**.**

-3. Select 'Litware, Inc' for the the **Configuration Provider** value.

 3. In the Name field type “**My Free Text Excel Business Document**” and select **OK**.

 **Note:** If you are using VM hosted by vendors rather than your environment you will receive an error message while previewing the excel document.
 Click **Ok**.